LisaMabley/typescript-lecture/README.md

 ### Adding TypeScript to your Project
 Run `npm i typescript` in your terminal OR add the JavaScript and TypeScript Nightly extension to your VS Code.

+To run the code in `typescript.ts`, enter `npx ts-node typescript.ts --esm` in your terminal.

 ### Compiling your TypeScript to JavaScript
 Just run `tsc` in your terminal.
 Many compilation settings can be customized by adding a `tsconfig.json` file.